Hadleigh-Schwartz/social-opendatacam/cvat/README.md

   ```
   docker-compose up -d
   ```
-  If you need you can refer back to the installation videos for instructions on how to open/use the terminal on your computer depending on its operating system.
 2. Open Google Chrome and go to localhost:8080.
 You should see the CVAT login page.